andthum/mdtools/docs/source/doc_pages/developers_guide/guides_and_good_practices.rst

 This page contains further resources on various topics ranging from good coding practices to reproducible research.
-It is meant as a reference, not as something you must read from start to end.
-Just pick a topic you want to learn more about or that you need right now and start reading.
+It is meant as a reference, not as something you should read from start to end.
+Just pick a topic you are interested in or that you need right now and start reading.

 .. contents:: Site contents
     :depth: 2